top of page

 Alessandro.jpeg

 Alessandro Martellaro (Pool Boy, Officer): Alessandro is very happy to be part of the cast of Tartuffe.
-This is Alessandro's third show with the Company Theatre, having previously been involved with The Man Who Came to Dinner (Richard) and Spring Awakening (Music Director).
+This is Alessandro's third show with The Company Theatre, having previously been involved with The Man Who Came to Dinner (Richard) and Spring Awakening (Music Director).
 Some of Alessandro’s other previous credits include Carl Voldman et al. in Survivors (JCC CenterStage), Antonio in Twelfth Night (Rochester Community Players), and various roles in Too Much Light...
 (Blackfriars Theatre).
 Enjoy the show!

 CITY Magazine - Company Theatre Program Ad - Full Page - October 23-1.png